abelperezok/aws-serverless-netcore/lesson-08/README.md

-# Lesson 07 - Lesson 08 - API Gateway - CloudFormation
+# Lesson 08 - API Gateway - CloudFormation

 In previous lessons we've seen how to build a REST API using API Gateway both from scratch purely AWS CLI and importing it from a Open API specification file.
 In this lesson, we'll implement the same REST API but with AWS CloudFormation.